AdobeDocs/campaign-web.en/help/v8/email/generative-push.md

 ---
 audience: end-user
-title: Push notification with the AI Assistant in Journey Optimizer for Content Acceleration
+title: Push notification with the AI Assistant for Content Acceleration
-description: Get Started with the AI Assistant in Journey Optimizer for Content Acceleration
+description: Get Started with the AI Assistant for Content Acceleration
 exl-id: a361f75d-63c2-4fdc-993c-f8414b18e13e
 ---
-# Push notification generation with the AI Assistant in Journey Optimizer - Content Accelerator  {#generative-push}
+# Push notification generation with the AI Assistant - Content Accelerator {#generative-push}

 >[!IMPORTANT]
 >